smucclaw/eu-ai-act/act.md

 (22) 'notified body' means a conformity assessment body designated in accordance with this Regulation and other relevant Union harmonisation legislation;

 (23) 'substantial modification' means a change to the AI system following its placing on the market or putting into service which affects the compliance of the AI system with the requirements set out in Title III, Chapter 2 of this Regulation, or a modification to the intended purpose for which the AI system has been assessed;.
-For high-risk AI systems that continue to learn after being placed on the market or put into service, changes to the high-risk AI system and its performance that have been pre- determined by the provider at the moment of the initial conformity assessment and are part of the information contained in the technical documentation referred to in point 2(f) of Annex IV, shall not constitute a substantial modification.
+For high-risk AI systems that continue to learn after being placed on the market or put into service, changes to

+the high-risk AI system and its performance that have been pre-determined by the provider at the moment of the initial conformity assessment and are part of the information contained in the technical documentation referred to in point 2(f) of Annex IV, shall not constitute a substantial modification.

 (24) 'CE marking of conformity' (CE marking) means a marking by which a provider indicates that an AI system is in conformity with the requirements set out in Title III, Chapter 2 or in Article 4b of this Regulation and other applicable Union legal act harmonising the conditions for the marketing of products ('Union harmonisation legislation') providing for its affixing;